rolsonquadras/jersey-embedded-jetty/README.md

 # REST Jetty Standalone demo

-This is a demo project to show the use of Jetty Standalone Server with Jersey implementation of JAX-RS.
+This is a sample demo project to show the use of Jetty(v9.2.3) Standalone Server with Jersey(v2.7) implementation of JAX-RS.

 **Resources Class:**